 That we live each day constantly in search of the basics goes without question.
-We all want to have a life filled with enough money to do the basics, some additional cash for the occasional splurge, and some left over so that we don’t feel bad about buying things or going places that were a bit of a stretch.
+We all want a life filled with enough money for the basics, some additional cash for the occasional splurge, and some left over so that we don’t feel bad about buying things or going places that may be a bit of a stretch.

-Yet, each of those requirements listed above is based upon the sum of the decisions we have made leading up to that point.
+Yet, each of these requirements is based on the sum of the decisions you have made leading up to that point.
 There is no escaping it.
-Most of us have known a moment or two when we are about to purchase something and feel uneasy about it because the little voice in the back of our mind is telling us, “You know you shouldn’t have taken care of everyone’s hookah the other night when you were out…”.
+You’ve probably known a moment or two when you were about to purchase something, and felt uneasy about it because the little voice in the back of your mind was telling you, “You know you shouldn’t have taken care of everyone’s hookah the other night when you were out…”.

-The entire existence of this app is to help you minimize the number of times that you have that feeling.
+The entire purpose of this app is to help you minimize the number of times that you have that feeling.
 WHAT WE DO

 “financial wellness quote here”

-The Mingu$ team is dedicated to increasing your awareness of how decisions on key things that happen in your life affect your ability to have the future that you want to experience.
+The Mingu$ team is dedicated to:

+increasing your awareness of how…

+decisions on key things that happen in your life affect…

+your ability to have the future that you want.

 This is more than budgeting.

-Too often we are told that we just need to make and stick to a budget.
-That we should spend less than we make as if we don’t understand math.
+Too often you are told that you just need to make a budget and stick to it.
+Or that you should spend less than you make, as if you don’t understand math.

-Instead, this application seeks to highlight how decisions in the following areas will affect your financial status today and in the future:
+This application takes a different approach.
+It seeks to highlight how decisions in the following areas will affect your financial status today and in the future:

-Relationships – our significant other (or one that’s on the short list), our children, and our immediate family will impact how we spend money.
+Relationships: your significant other (or one that’s on the short list), your children, and your immediate family will impact how you spend money.

-Health – one of the leading causes of financial trouble is sickness.
-We cannot build a future if we are physical and mentally injured.
+Health: one of the leading causes of financial trouble is ill health.
+You cannot build a future if you are physically and mentally unwell.

-Housing – where we can afford to live now and where need to live to have the best future possible are critical things we have to plan around.
+Housing: where you can afford to live now, and where need to live to have the best future possible, are critical considerations you have to plan around.

-Transportation – what we use to get around and our ability to get to the job or side gigs we use to create income is a factor that must be maintained.
+Transportation: what you use to get around, and your ability to get to the job or side-gigs you use to create income, is a factor that must be maintained.

-Skills – the things we can do to create money for ourselves, and family must always be fine-tuned and focused on given how our world works.
+Skills: the things you can do to generate income must always be fine-tuned and focused on, given how our world works.

-One key item that you must always remember is that what you are facing has been overcome by many others that look just like you.
+Always remember: what you are facing has been overcome by many others who look just like you.
 All you have to do is make a start and keep moving forward.
-Don’t beat yourself up about what you did before.
-Or even worse, what you knew you should not do but did anyway.
+Don’t beat yourself up about what you did before—or even worse, what you knew you should not do but did anyway.

 Instead, this app helps you focus on making today right and taking care of tomorrow when it come.